 2. Cam Locks

-3. Deadbolt Lock Types
+3. Deadbolt Locks

-Deadbolts offer the best protection against a burglary or break-in.
-Lock bolts are moved by turning a knob or key without the use of a spring.
-Deadbolts feature a unique locking mechanism that resists physical attacks, battering and boring.
-They cannot be opened with a knife or hand tool.
+Deadbolts offer even stronger protection against burglary or break-in.
+They have lock bolts that move with the turning of a knob or key without a spring.
+Their unique locking mechanism is better equipped to resist physical attacks, battering and boring, making them less susceptible to a knife or hand tool.

 5. Mortise Locks

-These locksets can house either knobs or levers and are often comprised of a cylindrical body.
+These locksets can house either knobs or levers and provide more security than cylindrical locks alone.
 They are threaded and utilize mortise components added within the door.
-A box lock is set within the mortise, which is a deep recess in the edge of the door.
-Mortise locksets stay secure by using a set screw and a cam which creates the locking mechanism.
-The cylinder component comes in various heights and lengths for different types of doors.
+The box lock is set within a deep recess, or mortise, in the edge of the door and secured using a set screw and a cam, creating the locking mechanism.
+The cylinder component comes in various heights and lengths to suit different types of doors.